Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 To ensure fairness, and as a way for you to control cost, there is a maximum execution time for each Qiskit Runtime job.
-If a job exceeds this time limit, it is forcibly cancelled, and a ``RuntimeJobMaxTimeoutError`` exception is raiesd.
+If a job exceeds this time limit, it is forcibly cancelled, and a ``RuntimeJobMaxTimeoutError`` exception is raised.

 .. note::
    As of ``qiskit-ibm-runtime`` 0.12.0, the ``max_execution_time`` value is based on quantum time instead of wall clock time.
-Quantum time represents the time that the QPU complex (including control software, control electronics, QPU, ect) is engagned in processing the job.
+Quantum time represents the time that the QPU complex (including control software, control electronics, QPU, etc) is engaged in processing the job.

    Simulator jobs will continue to use wall clock time since they do not have quantum time.